-This test is best performed with 2 people in separate rooms, please have one individual in front of the console and the other on the Command Platform.
-On the Command platform the Alarm console should display a live feed.
-To test the listen-in feature, unmute the Alarm Console, we should hear the sounds that the console is picking up.
-To test Two-way Talk-Down, initiate a video call on the top right.
+This test is best performed with 2 people in separate rooms, please have one individual in front of the console and the other on the Command web interface.
+On the Command interface, the alarm console should display a live feed.
+To test the listen-in feature, unmute the alarm console, we should hear the sounds that the console is picking up.
+To test two-way talk-down, initiate a video call on the top right.

 You can also choose to plug in a 3.5 mm audio jack to the console for broader / louder coverage for talk-down communications, including outdoor speakers.